 Before you can implement your branding strategy, you need to define your goals.
 Here are the four elements to consider and understand before you start posting:

 If you do not understand your target audience, you cannot hope to reach and influence them.
-Since the goal of your social media branding strategy is to attract and retain customers, your target audience should also be your ideal customer.
+Since your branding on social media strategy aims to attract and retain customers, your target audience should also be your ideal customer.

 Therefore, before you do anything else, create a customer persona.
 The persona is a profile of your ideal customer – their demographic information, problems, goals, and interests.
 Here’s an example: